 - Rinse the rice, and cook according to instructions, and allow to cool.

-- Cut out the core from the cabbage and remove the outer leaves.
-In a large pot of salted water, fully submerge the cabbage, core side down.
-Bring to a boil and rotate the cabbage (allowing water to fill through the core between the leaves).
+- In a large pot of salted water, fully submerge the cabbage, core side down.
+Bring to a boil and rotate the cabbage.
 After about 6-7 minutes, pull off the cabbage leaves as they soften, and allow to cool.
 Leaves should be soft enough to bend but not overcooked.

-Cabbage Rolls Tomato Sauce
+Cabbage Roll Sauce